“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 You recently completed the recording, Encounters with Cuban guitarist, David Oquendo.

 I have to talk about David Oquendo.
 He’s like Yomo Toro, Thelonious Monk, and Duke Ellington.
 People who come along occasionally that are a school onto themselves.
 So for me, it was another opportunity to learn and grow from the experience.
 This is a record of standards from his experience, from my experience and our experience, because what happened in the 1940s and 1950s in our art was absorbed and assimilated in the Caribbean, Europe and all over the place.
 Even though we come from different backgrounds we were familiar with a lot of the same material.

-That’s right, over the last ten years I have gotten a lot more thanks to Verna and the collaborations that she has arranged for me and the things that I have been able to do for myself.
+That’s right, over the last ten years I have gotten a lot more thanks to Verna and the collaborations she has arranged for me and the things I have been able to do for myself.
 The quartet with Sunny Kim is one such thing, and another is the trombone band.
 We will be coming out with that in November.

 Tell me about the trombone band.

 Its brass music, trombone music, three trombones, a tuba, bass, and drums.
 We just participated in the Lake George Jazz Weekend.
 There was a group there called Pucho and the Latin Soul Brothers, they came on after us and carried the spirit of the festival.
 The music was fun, entertaining and accessible.
 The beauty of my band is that I can go just about anywhere with it.
 I can play dance music, folk music, some edgy stuff and do whatever I want to do.
 Judging from the response, we have received I think we will be fine.